Get Access to 250+ Online Classes

 Keeping your tires inflated to the proper PSI will actually result in less wear and tear on your tires, which means that you may not have to replace them as often (prices range from $50-200 per tire), further increasing your savings on your wallet.

-Step 2: Utilize Fuel Injector Cleaner
+#2: Utilize Fuel Injector Cleaner

 Injectors are part of the engine's fuel delivery system that sprays gasoline into the engine and keeps the motor running.

 Over time, these injectors can build up with dirt and debris and can cause lower performance or worse — deterioration.
-With either situation, the engine is using more gas, thus causing you to fill up your gas tank more often than usual.
+In either situation, the engine is using more gas, thus causing you to fill up your gas tank more often than usual.

 That’s where fuel injector cleaner comes in: when applied, it cleans the dirt and debris that build up in the fuel system.
 These bottles of cleaner are cheap, ranging from only a few dollars a bottle to higher-end costing about $12 per bottle.

-How to Apply Fuel Injector Cleaner
+How to Save Money on Gas: Apply Fuel Injector Cleaner

 A good rule of thumb is that gas-injector cleaners should be used every 1,550 miles.